 Allow me to introduce you to the JavaPresse Coffee Club.

-Our roasting partners source coffee beans from some of the best coffee farms across the globe.
-They roast them like craftsmen, and then we ship the beans directly to you on the same day.
+We source coffee beans from some of the best coffee farms across the globe.
+Then we roast them like craftsmen and and ship the beans directly to you within two hours - so you know you're getting the freshest coffee possible.

 That means you get the beans just 2-3 days after being roasted, which is probably fresher than you’d even find on the shelves of a roaster’s office or cafe.